Distance Education Courses

 This is an accordion element with a series of buttons that open and close related content panels.

-Online classes will be held Mondays through Fridays, 8:00 am to 12:30 pm, Central Daylight Time.
+Classes were synchronous and typically held Monday through Friday, 8:00 am to 12:30 pm, Central Daylight Time.

 In keeping with our commitment to the development of communicative ability, SEASSI online instruction will be synchronous, intensive, and tightly scheduled.
 Rather than individual work, instruction will be classroom-based, that will involve students at different locations working together in a synchronous format.
 Work and study approaches will differ according to language and level, but students will have to prepare for each session by completing assigned work and will be expected to participate actively while online.

-Depending on the number of distance students who want to enroll in a SEASSI class, you might be in a class that is composed entirely of distance education students, or you might be in a class where some students meet face-to-face with the instructor while others participate from remote locations.
+Depending on the number of distance students who want to enroll in a SEASSI class, you might be in a class that is composed entirely of distance education students, or you might be in a class where some students meet face-to-face with the instructor in Madison, WI, while others participate synchronously from remote locations.
 The format we will be able to offer you will depend on the number of students enrolling in the class.
+There is limited availability for distance learning.
 For more information, please contact us by email or telephone at 608-265-2652.

 Academic Goals